 - Adenoma - frequently found as an incidental finding at postmortem; if diagnosed during life, it is treated with partial nephrectomy due to histological similarity to adenocarcinoma.

 - Urinalysis, cytology, culture and sensitivity should be performed to exclude urinary tract infection.

 - Renal function tests; however, if one kidney is functioning well the renal function should be normal.

-- FBC may detect iron-deficiency anaemia (from haematuria) or polycythaemia (some renal tumours produce renin and increase haematocrit).
+- FBC may detect iron-deficiency anaemia (from haematuria) or polycythaemia (some renal tumours produce erythropoietin and increase haematocrit).

 - LFTs may be abnormal.